-Nominations for the 2014 Christopher Heyde Medal are now open.
+Nominations for the 2014 Christopher Heyde Medal are now closed.

 The Christopher Heyde Medal honours the contributions to mathematics by Professor Christopher Charles Heyde AM, DSc, Hon DSc(Syd), FAA, FASSA.
 Professor Heyde was the Foundation Dean of the School of Mathematical Sciences at the Australian National University, and Professor Emeritus of Statistics at Columbia University, New York.

 In recognition of Professor Heyde’s broad interests in the mathematical sciences the award is offered in one of three fields on a rotating basis – pure mathematics; applied, computational and financial mathematics; and probability theory, statistical methodology and their applications.